grp-org/status/README.md

 ## Installation

-To get started with the Peyronnet Group Status Page, follow these steps:
+To get started with the GRP Status Page, follow these steps:

 1. **Clone the repository**: